dkoneill/millershuffle_berry/README.md

 ## Usage

+Upload millershuffle.be into the Tasmota file system under Consoles -> Manage File Systems, then the import in the code sample below will work.

     import millershuffle
     var ms = millershuffle.create(123,100)  # shuffleID 123, listSize 100
     print(ms.random())                      # next random number in shuffle sequence